Scott Weiss, conductor

 Children under 18 and non-USC students with ID - $8

-USC Students - free with student ID (must be picked up from the Koger Box Office (corner of Park and Greene) before 5:00 p.m. on the day of the performance).
+USC Students - free with student ID - must be picked up from the Koger Box Office (corner of Park and Greene) before 5:00 p.m. on the day of the performance or in the Koger Center lobby immediately prior to the performance.

 Opening Night at the Symphony